real-re/nsv2-website/docs/changelog/index.en.md

     - add 1v1, 4v4 and Clone modes
     - rejoin Pain, Orochimaru and Kimimaro `(Thanks Hausumasuta for providing AI)`

-- 🚀Changed
+- 🚀Changes
     - UI: add more return buttons on PC
     - PC: removed arrow keys to control characters

-- ⚡️Improved
+- ⚡️Improvements
     - improved character and audio preloading
     - all audio and sound under control by mute button
     - UI: reduce interface animation duration

-- 🐞Fixed
+- 🐞Fixes
     - no more audio problems
     - fixed a Logo audio playback issue
     - PC: fixed some keyboard issues